sidd-92/word-bricks-demo/README.md

-# word-bricks-demo
+# Word-Bricks
 Just a Demo Version of the Word-Bricks Game
-# Word-Bricks

 ![User Interface Of the Game](https://github.com/sidd-92/word-unshuffled/blob/master/UIScreen.PNG)

 There is also a CLI Version of this game